MARN-5895/Website/assignments/01/README.md

 jupyterlab_server         2.7.2              pyhd8ed1ab_0    conda-forge
 ```
 (To list all packages installed in the environment, simply do `conda list`.)
 In lecture 2, you will learn how to launch `jupyterlab`
-on Storrs HPC and tunnel it to your local.
+on Storrs HPC and tunnel it to your local, meaning that `jupyterlab` will be running on Storrs HPC but you will be interacting with it on your local browser.
 This will give us a convenient working environment for this class.

 ## Extra: Adding packages to the environments (no action needed now)